 The right amount of exercise is essential for good health, but figuring out the true “right” amount can sometimes be a challenge.
 Running for 15 minutes is good general advice for new runners, but it’s not necessarily the best amount for everyone.

 According to the American Heart Association, at least 30 minutes of moderate-intensity exercise five times per week is optimal for most runners.
-The best way to start is by

 It’s also common for runners to develop injuries like shin splints and runner’s knee.
 That’s why it’s important to train safely and stick to a routine that works for your body.